3 Ways that Samsung’s 2019 Smart TVs Will Change How You Interact with Your TVShare open/close

 Another key development for the 2019 Smart TVs is Remote Access control for peripheral devices.
 Remote Access can provide users with wireless control over connected PCs, laptops, smartphones and tablets, allowing users to remotely access their programs and apps on a larger TV screen.
 The feature works when the connected devices are both close at hand and in another room.

 Thanks to their open ecosystem, 2019 Smart TVs are able to have seamless interactions with Amazon’s Alexa and Google Assistant.
-Users can navigate a range of simple operations such as turning the power on/off, controlling the volume, changing channels and launching apps all with their pre-existing voice assistant.
+Users can navigate a range of simple operations such as turning the power on/off, controlling the volume and changing channels all with their pre-existing voice assistant.

 Whether it’s by expanding content partnerships, enhancing AI capabilities or strengthening device connectivity, Samsung is committed to providing users with individual personalization and tailored services for its Smart TVs in 2019.